 An exciting hardy hydrangea from Holland with unique chartreuse blooms in mid-summer that change to pink in fall.
 Good massed, as a hedge, in containers, or as a cut flower.
 Reaches up to 8 ft. tall and wide.
 Zones 3 – 9.

-A dwarf form of the popular Limelight Hydrangea, Little Lime sports the same great flower power but in a smaller package.
+A dwarf form of the popular Limelight Hydrangea, Little Lime sports the same great flower power.
+However, in a smaller package.
 Attractive green summer flowers turn pink in fall.
 Reaches up to 5 ft. tall and wide.
 Zones 3 – 9.

 Large panicles open white in mid-to-late summer, turning to pink as the season progresses, for a two-toned effect.
 An outstanding specimen plant or massed in the landscape.
 Reaches up to 8 ft. tall and wide.
 Zones 3 – 9.